DanialArab/Docker/README.md

-        mkdir test # to create the test directory mv test docker # to rename a directory touch file.txt # to create file.txt
-        mv file.txt hello.txt # to rename a file
-        rm hello.txt # to remove a file rm -r docker # to recursively remove a directory
+        mkdir test # to create the test directory mv test docker # to rename a directory touch file.txt # to create a file in this case file.txt, we can also create multiple files using touch command in one go like touch file1.txt file2.txt a quick point: to remove an entire word in one go ---> **ctrl + w** mv file.txt hello.txt # to rename a file rm hello.txt # to remove a file rm file* # we can use a pattern to remove all files start with file for example rm -r docker # to recursively remove a **directory** and all its contents recursively

 <a name="12"></b>
-### Editing and viewing files
+### Editing and viewing files HERE

         nano file.txt # to edit file.txt
         cat file.txt # to view file.txt